[Webinar] How Talkdesk Runs Enterprise-Grade OpenTofu with Spacelift

 Rather than creating a single role that encompasses all possible permissions for every function, it’s recommended to create a dedicated role for each function.
 This role should include only the required permissions needed to fulfill its specific task, and no more.

-There are multiple guides that explain the fundamentals of IAM in-depth, including AWS IAM Users, Roles, and Policies.
+Multiple guides explain the fundamentals of IAM in-depth, including AWS IAM Users, Roles, and Policies.
 These guides provide a comprehensive overview of IAM and its key components and can help you develop a solid understanding of how to manage access to your AWS resources.

-Enabling multi-factor authentication (MFA) for your root user or any other IAM user is a simple yet crucial step in securing your AWS account.
-MFA adds an extra layer of protection to your account by requiring a second factor, such as a code generated by an authenticator app or a physical token, in addition to the user’s password.
+Enabling MFA for your root user or any other IAM user is a simple yet crucial step in securing your AWS account.
+MFA adds an extra layer of protection to your account by requiring a factor such as a code generated by an authenticator app or a physical token in addition to the user’s password.

 To enable MFA for an IAM user, you can navigate to the IAM console and follow the prompts to set up MFA.
 It’s also possible to mandate the use of MFA across your entire AWS account or organization by creating a dedicated policy.